Penn State NASA

 Source: Andrew Ibarra, NOAA

 One of the most significant bleaching events took place in 2016 and 2017 in the Great Barrier Reef.
-This catastrophic event caused by warmer than average water caused up to 50% coral mortality in some areas.
+This catastrophic event caused by warmer than average water led to 50% coral mortality in some areas.
 Bleaching was also extreme in 2020 and you can see from the maps below that it extended southward which in the southern hemisphere means it afflicted cooler waters.
 The extent of bleaching shocked ecologists and is clearly a window into the future.
-Now it seems every year, bleaching is a threat to the Great Barrier Reef, and with the warm El Nino conditions, 2023 is shaping up to be no exception.
+Now it seems every year, bleaching is a threat to the Great Barrier Reef, and with the warm El Nino conditions, the Austral summer of 2024-2025 may be the most severe bleaching event ever.
+One scientist has remarked that the reef recently looked like it had been "carpet-bombed".

 Last three mass bleaching events